IamImji/MeXE402_Midterm_-CatapangJamilDarriusCatapang_GarciaMarkJefferson/README.md

 </div>

-__Interpretation:__ High accuracy (Accuracy Value?) indicates the model is reliable in predicting poisonous mushrooms.
+__Interpretation:__ High accuracy (0.95) indicates the model is reliable in predicting poisonous mushrooms.

 ## ___Comparative Insights and Interpretations___